CS6323utd/asst0_environment/README.md

 #### Dependencies / Troubleshooting

 There are several dependencies we need to rely on, but for most of them you do not need to do anything, we've configured all of them through CMake.
-This section is just for you to be aware of all the dependencies, and if you have some issues during building process, you can double check following dependencies.
+This section is just for you to be aware of all the dependencies.
+If you have any issue during building process, please double check following dependencies before coming to TA's office hour.

 1. C++11 and OpenGL